INFORMSJoC/INFORMSJoC.github.io/README.md

    Experimental results are in document results_OPT.txt.
 The results show that our solutions are close to the optimal solutions.

-Running Algoritm
+# Running

-Run with Python 2.6.6 or later.
+Run algorithm with Python 2.6.6 or later.

-Results
+# Results

 The running results are saved in the ../results.